aldomatus/django-rooms-project/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-inside the repository there is a file called api.postman collection.json with which the tests can be done towards the endpoints
+Inside the repository there is a file called api.postman collection.json with which the tests can be done towards the endpoints